SSDD-2025/practica-sistemas-distribuidos-2025-grupo-17/README.md

 ## MANUEL
 ## DESCRIPTION OF THE TASKS DONE ✍️
->Tasks: added styles in templates, created templates, added sampleData, made diagrams, added some functionality of dataBase and functions related.
+>Tasks: I added most styles in templates, created most templates, created the sampleData, made diagrams in README, added functionality of dataBase to CastController, MoviesConstroller (and functions related), and fixing some bugs or errors in various files.

 ## 5 most relevant commits ⬆️
 | Rank | Commit |